5 Best Practices for Court Interpreting

 2. Interrupt

 Interrupt the speaker when necessary.
 The interpreter may use a hand gesture, a nod of the head, or eye contact to request that the speaker pause.
 However, the interpreter may never have any conversations with the defendants or attorneys.
-Any formal interruption or request for repetition or wparification requires the express permission of the judge.
+Any formal interruption or request for repetition or clarification requires the express permission of the judge.

 3. Correct mistakes